 The elephant.
-So underused, yet so necessary if you stay at Anantara Golden Triangle Elephant Camp & Resort in Thailand.
+So underused, yet so necessary if you stay at Anantara Golden Triangle Elephant Camp in Thailand.

 This is a scorpion.
 If you see one in real life, no tweeting, no ‘gramming.
-Run.
+Just run.

 Among the crude, the cactus denotes either the middle finger or, well, something more phallic.
 But among the well-travelled, it’s a gorgeous succulent and the namesake of a certain Arizona hotel.

-It’s almost worth visiting the rice fields of Indonesia, Sri Lanka or Vietnam just to be able to use this rare specimen, the ear of rice emoji.
+It’s almost worth visiting the rice paddies of Indonesia, Sri Lanka or Vietnam just to be able to use this rare specimen: the ear-of-rice emoji.

 If you’re headed to Japan, you’re seriously in luck.
 Sure, there’s a pizza and a hot dog emoji, but it’s really Japanese cuisine’s time to shine in the food section.
 Take, for example, this lovely bento box.

 A cookie with a swirl?
 Nope.
 That’s a fish cake with a swirl.

 Here’s dango – sweet Japanese dumplings, similar to mochi.

 Few battles were fought more passionately than the one to add a taco emoji.
 Tag that tortilla with pride.